Welcome to the webpages of the Oxford University Orienteering Club.

 Please familiarise yourself with the following documents as they contain important safety information:

-Club Constitution, AGM minutes 2013, Code of Conduct, Risk Assessment and Varsity Match rules.
+Club Constitution (Appendix A, Appendix B), AGM minutes 2015 (correction), Code of Conduct, Risk Assessment and Varsity Match rules.

 Expenses claim form: [PDF] [MS Word document]